 It is ultimately up to you to decide on the most convenient time.

-The Mayo Clinic advises taking a late PIO dose as soon as possible.
 However, if you’re late to the point that it is almost time for your next PIO shot, then “skip the missed dose and go back to your regular dosing schedule.
 Do not double dose.”

-Can PIO Shot Schedule Be Adjusted?
+Adjusting Your PIO Shot Schedule

-Yes, it’s possible to adjust your PIO shot schedule to fit injections around a time that is more convenient for you.
+It is possible to adjust your PIO shot schedule to fit injections around a time that is more convenient for you.

 Taking your shot at the same time every day is the most important thing, so if you need to move your shot times to earlier or later in the day, please discuss this change with your doctor.